tomatolog/manticore/docs/6_extending_sphinx/sphinx_udfs_user_defined_functions.rst

    buffer will be returned.

--  ``testfunc()`` is called for every eligible row (see above), whenever Sphinx needs to compute the UDF value.
+-  ``testfunc()`` is called for every eligible row (see above), whenever Manticore needs to compute the UDF value.
 It can also indicate an (internal) failure error by writing a non-zero byte value to ``error_flag``.
 In that case, it is guaranteed that will no more be called for subsequent rows, and a default return value of 0 will be substituted.
-Sphinx might or might not choose to terminate such queries early, neither behavior is currently guaranteed.
+Manticore might or might not choose to terminate such queries early, neither behavior is currently guaranteed.

 -  ``testfunc_deinit()`` is called once when the query processing (in a